13 Top Skills to Add to Your Resume (and How to Include Them)

 It requires separating your tasks into four main quadrants based on urgency and importance.
 Naturally, it allows you to plan your time better and helps you reduce a lot of stress.

-The ability to demonstrate proficiency in time management via such frameworks adds to the candidate’s appeal.
+The ability to demonstrate proficiency in time management with these frameworks adds to the candidate’s appeal.

 You can find a lot of great resume examples that offer guidance and how to add certain elements to your resume.
 For example, make sure to always include easy-to-read bullet points when you list skills.
 Include action-oriented keywords in your resume for the best results, such as: